SocAIty/FastTaskAPI/README.md

 - Overkill for most projects.

 Socaity router is lightweight and provides background task functionality abstracted from the developer.
 This doesn't mean that we don't recommend celery.
-Indeed it is planned to integrate celery as possible backend.
+Indeed, it is planned to integrate celery as possible backend.

 # Roadmap